What is Due Diligence?

 From a buyer’s perspective

-Due diligence allows the buyer to feel more comfortable that his or her expectation of the transaction is correct.
-In mergers and acquisitions (M&A), purchasing a business without doing due diligence will substantially increase the risk to the purchaser.
+Due diligence allows the buyer to feel more comfortable that his or her expectations regarding the transaction are correct.
+In mergers and acquisitions (M&A), purchasing a business without doing due diligence substantially increases the risk to the purchaser.

 From a seller’s perspective

 Due diligence is conducted to provide the purchaser with trust.
-Therefore, it is not uncommon for sellers to prepare due diligence reports prior to potential transactions.
+However, due diligence may also benefit the seller, as going through the rigorous financial examination may, in fact, reveal that the fair market value of the seller is more than what was initially thought to be the case.
+Therefore, it is not uncommon for sellers to prepare due diligence reports themselves prior to potential transactions.

 Reasons For Due Diligence